 Pay close attention to the shape and structure of a plant.
 Examine its foliage.
 Find out about its growing habits and requirements.

 If you do choose a plant that has beautiful flowers but not much else to recommend it, be sure to surround it with other plants that do have features that will offset it during its off season.

-2. Purchasing too few plants of a type: It’s tempting just to buy one or two of a type of plant that seems attractive, but it’s really better to plan your garden in blocks.
+2. Purchasing too few plants of a type: It’s tempting just to buy one or two of a variety of plant that seems attractive, but it’s really better to plan your garden in blocks.

 Otherwise, you will end up with a disorganized and ungainly mix of lonely plants!
 When you decide to add a new type of plant to your garden, you should purchase 3-6 specimens to make a good showing and ensure a good survival rate.

 3. Rescuing plants: Very often you will see sale racks in the garden center of leftover plants at the end of the season.
 These are often a motley crew featuring wilted leaves, over-watered or dry soil and a general sickly appearance.